Marleen Veldhuis: Spring 2008

 In March 2008 at the 2008 European Aquatics Championships in Eindhoven, she won the 100 m and 50 m freestyle.
-In the latter event she broke the eight-year-old world record by since 2004 retired Inge de Bruijn with a time of 24.09.
+In the latter event she broke the eight-year-old world record, set at the 2000 Summer Olympics by Inge de Bruijn, with a time of 24.09.
 She also broke the 4×100 m freestyle relay world record, together with Inge Dekker, Ranomi Kromowidjojo and Femke Heemskerk, and won the gold medal.
 The new standard was 3:33.62.
 Veldhuis also won a bronze medal in 4×100 m medley alongside Hinkelien Schreuder, Jolijn van Valkengoed and Inge Dekker.
 In April's 2008 FINA Short Course World Championships in Manchester Veldhuis won four gold medals.
 Individually in the 50 m freestyle, lowering her own world record to 23.25, and the 100 m freestyle beating home favourite Francesca Halsall.
 Furthermore, she won gold in the 4×200 m freestyle with Dekker, Heemskerk and Kromowidjojo, bettering the world record.
 With Hinkelien Schreuder replacing Kromowidjojo, the Dutch team also lowered their own world record in the 4×100 m freestyle.